DHTMLX/scheduler-docs/data/server_integration.md

 ~~~

-In this mode, the scheduler will send POST/PUT/DELETE requests using application/json content type.
+In this mode, the scheduler will send POST/PUT/DELETE requests using the `application/json` content type.

 The list of possible requests and responses is: